I asked a call centre worker how to deal with rejection

 “A typical workday sees her invest a lot of time and energy into customers, only to be knocked back at the point of sale.”

-About seven years ago, I really wanted to become a published author.
+About nine years ago, I really wanted to become a published author.
 So, for a year, I knuckled down.
 Amidst work and completing my bachelor’s, I poured my heart and soul into my first novel.
 I wrote thousands of words a day, edited the final product and then sent it to multiple literary agencies in the hopes of getting an agent.

 Read more personal stories from our FJ writers in our Life column.